Topological fields with a generic derivation: Open expansions of topological fields

 \begin{proposition} The field sort of every model of $T$ is algebraically bounded (in the sense of \cite{vandendries1989}).
-The algebraic dimension $\mathrm{alg}\Dim$ (in the sense of van den Dries \cite[Lemma 2.3]{vandendries1989}) on the field sort coincides with $\Dim_{\mathrm{acl}_K}$ and defines a dimension function (as defined in \cite{vandendries1989}).
-In particular, $T$ eliminates the field sort quantifier $\exists^{\infty}$.
-When $\cL$ is a one-sorted language, $T$ is thus a geometric theory. \end{proposition}
+The algebraic dimension $\mathrm{alg}\Dim$ (in the sense of \cite[Lemma 2.3]{vandendries1989}) on the field sort coincides with $\Dim_{\mathrm{acl}_\bF}$ and defines a dimension function (as defined in \cite{vandendries1989}).
+In particular, $T$ eliminates the field sort quantifier $\exists^{\infty}$ and the restriction $T'$ of $T$ to the field sort is a geometric theory. \end{proposition}

 The following lemma follows by a simple induction on $n$.